Devinaseeruttun/ANCHOR/ANCHOR_v1.0/readMe.txt

-### Header 3

-> This is a blockquote.
->
-> This is the second paragraph in the blockquote.
->
-> ## This is an H2 in a blockquote

-ANCHOR processes paired-end reads, assembles and annotates them.
+<h1>ANCHOR processes paired-end reads, assembles and annotates them.</1>

 What is needed: